 Prop.
-35 is Unnecessary

-California's lawmakers can invest in health care for Californians on Medi-Cal without a ballot initiative.
+35 is Unnecessary California's lawmakers can invest in health care for Californians on Medi-Cal without a ballot initiative.
 In fact, the budget plan they passed in June of this year is a balanced approach to invest billions of dollars in expanding health care access so children, families, seniors and people with disabilities don't have to wait so long to see a health care provider. (alifornia's lawmakers can invest in health care for (alifornians on Medi-(al without a ballot initiative.

-San Francisco Chronicle Endorsement: Prop 35 is a complicated maze of a measure that doesn't belong on the ballot "Prop 35 could put the state in an even more precarious financial position then it's already in.
-Budgeting at this level of complexity and uncertainty shouldn't happen at the ballot box - it should happen through a fair, transparent and public process before the Legislature.
-Voters should reject Prop 35."
+Endorsement: No on Prop.
+35 It's more about doctors than patients.

-The Mercury News California Medi-Cal measure locks in special-interest funding "Proposition 35, the Medi-Cal funding measure on the Nov.
+"This is why Proposition 35 is opposed by civic groups that have long fought to preserve the health safety net.
+They see Proposition 35 as being more about protecting the financial interests of doctors, nurses and hospitals than ensuring needy patients get care going forward.
+The San Diego Union-Tribune Editorial board agrees.
+We urge a 'no' vote on Proposition 35."
+PROP 355 The Mercury News California Medi-Cal measure locks in special-interest funding "Proposition 35, the Medi-Cal funding measure on the Nov.
 5 ballot, presents another example of special-interest, ballot-box budgeting that limits the discretion of lawmakers and reduces flexibility to respond to fiscal crises.
 Voters should reject it."
-These organizations say GET THE FACTSBEFORE YOU VOTE ON PROP 35

-Visión y CompromisoTM

-Voter Guides Recommending No on 35

-League of Women Voters of California 2024 Ballot Recommendations

-Public Health Advocates 2024 Voter Guide

-Paid for by California Pan-Ethnic Health Network
+Voter Guides Recommending No on 35 League of Women Voters of California 2024 Ballot Recommendations Public Health Advocates 2024 Voter Guide Paid for by California Pan-Ethnic Health Network